 Golf facility security teams must approach their job as if every day is the final round of The Championship.

 Without fail, IT teams must do the cybersecurity equivalent of walking the course and filling in their yardage book.
-However, where a caddy and his or her player check distances to hazards, security teams look for unpatched systems, golfers study how greens are set up, security teams examine the threat landscape.
+However, where a caddie and his or her player check distances to hazards, security teams look for unpatched systems, golfers study how greens are set up, security teams examine the threat landscape.

 The two organizations recently came together at the 2026 PGA Show in Orlando to discuss the cybersecurity threat landscape confronting the golf industry during a panel entitled Cybersecurity on the Green.